Bora-Bora

 Sunset Cruises

-Several operators run catamaran and traditional sailing canoe sunset cruises from the main island and resort jetties.
-The standard format includes drinks and light food while the crew sails west toward the reef opening, framing Mount Otemanu against the evening light.
-Conditions on the lagoon are usually calm enough for this to be comfortable for most passengers.
+Catamaran and traditional sailing canoe sunset tours depart from the main island and resort jetties in the late afternoon.
+The standard route heads west toward the reef opening, framing Mount Otemanu against the evening light.
+Drinks and light food are included.
+Lagoon conditions are usually calm enough for this to be comfortable for all passengers.

-Beyond the Mount Otemanu ridgeline hike, the island has a network of tracks into the interior accessible on foot or by 4WD vehicle.
-Guided 4WD tours cover the main ridge, stopping at viewpoints that look out over both the lagoon and the open ocean.
-Flora along the route includes wild hibiscus, fern groves, and the iron-blue rock formations of the volcanic core.
-Most tours run for about two hours and require a moderate level of fitness for the walking sections.
+Beyond the ridge hike, guided 4WD tours cover the island’s interior tracks, stopping at viewpoints that look out over both the lagoon and the open ocean.
+Wild hibiscus, dense fern groves, and the iron-blue basalt of the volcanic core feature along the route.
+Most tours run about two hours and include some walking on moderate terrain.

 Practical Information